Award information and nomination form:

 The Macdonald Distinguished Alumni Award was created by the Macdonald Branch of the McGill Alumni Association to recognize distinguished graduates for their outstanding professional contributions, scholarly distinction and/or service to the community at large.
 The first Awards were presented at Homecoming 2006.

 In 2009, we were pleased to introduce the Macdonald Distinguished Young Alumni Award, which recognizes the achievements and contributions of our younger alumni.

-We honour our Distinguished Alumni at Homecoming every year; nominations need to be received by June 30.
+We honour our Distinguished Alumni at Homecoming every year.

 In 2009, we launched our Distinguished Young Alumni Award.
 Ten years later, we have asked our past recipients to reflect on the meaning of this award.

 First recipient of the Macdonald Campus Distinguished Young Alumni Award, October 2009.